Recycled Paper and Printing - The Facts

 - Place less strain on global forest resources: paper recycling optimises the use of a valuable material and reduces the amount of virgin pulp required.
 Although forests are increasingly managed in a sustainable way there is a need to reduce wastage by using more recycled content.

 There has been a decline in global deforestation, thanks partly to the increased use of recycled materials and the purchasing of paper products that are certified as coming from responsibly managed forests.

 Recycling one tonne of paper can save 3000 - 4000 KWh electricity, enough to power a home for nine months.
 Save 30,000 litres of water and reduce greenhouse gas emissions by one metric tonne of carbon equivalent (CO2e).

 What Recycled Boards and Paper is used by A Local Printer?

 Using the official definition we use genuine 100% Recycled Paper.

-Recycled paper is paper that has been verified as being made from 100% post consumer waste.
+Recycled material is paper that has been verified as being made from 100% post consumer waste.
 The recycled label acts as recognition of the value of recycled timber and paper products in relieving the pressure on the world's forests.